Use data to drive decisions

 The MSDS program is designed around a spiral learning framework.
 Students begin by acquiring a foundation in languages, computation, and linear modeling.
 They then build upon those skills and explore Bayesian machine learning, statistics, data mining and text analytics, computer programming, and data ethics, as well as interdisciplinary electives from across the University.
 Throughout the program, students apply what they learn through hands-on group projects and practice effective communication skills.

-At the conclusion of the MSDS program, students address an important data science challenge through a sponsored team capstone project.
+At the conclusion of the MSDS program, students have a choice on their final culminating experience.
+They may choose to participate in a pre-approved, qualified internship over the summer and complete the required program credits in the following fall term.
+Or, students can address an important data science challenge through a sponsored team capstone project and finish remaining program credits to graduate at the end of the summer term.
 Projects connect you with corporate and government partners who present unique challenges for you to tackle through hands-on learning.
 By applying the tools and techniques learned in the classroom, you gain real-world experience while providing the sponsoring organization valuable data-driven insights and solutions.

-The 32-credit-hour M.S. in Data Science program is offered across three terms: Summer, Fall, and Spring.
+The 33-credit-hour M.S. in Data Science program is offered across three terms: Fall, Spring, and Summer.
 Students take a core set of courses with elective courses offered during the spring.
 For course details and descriptions by term, see below.

 International Students: This program is eligible for the OPT STEM extension.